janisdd/basic-board-game-editor/src/components/guide/en/faq.md

 some of them
 - you need to make sure every player has its own starting point,
-- if one token stops on another players token
+- if one token stops on another players token (could be more than one)
 - if one token would be set on another token of you than this is an invalid turn (must be checked before the token is moved)
 - you can only walk around the game field one time

-All this would be possible but feeds hard to implement in the current editor & the workflow.
+All this would be possible but feeds hard to implement in the current editor & workflow.
-It's also might not add many value for other games than *Mensch ärgere Dich nicht* when we extend the language to support the rules for this specific game (you could exchange with any other game and argue with that)
+It's also might not add many value for other games than *Mensch ärgere Dich nicht* when we extend the language to support the rules for this specific game (you could exchange *Mensch ärgere Dich nicht* with any other game and argue with that)

 ## Alternatives